Tifariti

 The government quarter of Tifariti houses the Parliament of the SADR, a hospital, a school, a mosque and a museum.

 History

-Primarily an encampment located near an oasis, it was always a kind of seasonal town for the Sahrawis, an Arabic-speaking Bedouin people controlling the area since medieval times.
+Primarily an encampment located near an oasis, it has historically been a seasonal town for the Sahrawis, a Bedouin people controlling the area since medieval times.
 In 1912, a French Foreign Legion expedition commanded by Captain Gerard, who was trying to link with their troops in Morocco, was exterminated by Sahrawi rebel nomads near Tifariti.

 Then, it was permanently settled and used by the Spanish authorities as an advanced desert military outpost.
 Now in reconstruction, it is estimated that Tifariti had a population of approximately 7,000 inhabitants in 1975.
 Its inhabitants largely abandoned the town in 1976 because of the war with Morocco.
 Tifariti never had many fixed structures, due to the pastoral lifestyle of the Sahrawis.
 It is located in a rugged desert area, with little vegetation.